 (b) At least one parent must be working thirty hours per week, with the exception of a single parent with a child under age six who is required to work twenty hours per week.
 Two-parent households are required to work a combined fifty-five hours per week with one parent working at least thirty hours per week.

-(3) In order to confine Ohio works now expenditures to appropriated state funds, the director of the Ohio department of job and family services, or his designee, may issue an order at any time suspending the program or reducing the benefit amount.
+(3) In order to confine OWN expenditures to appropriated state funds, the director of ODJFS, or his designee, may issue an order at any time suspending the program or reducing the benefit amount.
 The order will be distributed to all county agencies on the same day and will remain in effect until rescinded.

 (F) What is the county agency's responsibility in the case of erroneous payments or fraud?

-Cash, check, money order and credit or debit cards are acceptable forms of repayment; however, if a county agency does not have the capability to accept credit or debit cards it does not have to accept this form of repayment.
+Cash, check, money order and credit or debit cards are acceptable forms of repayment; however, when a county agency does not have the capability to accept credit or debit cards it does not have to accept this form of repayment.